• Website Packages

 • in your footer

-Many campaigns either hide this in the footer near the site’s campaign website disclaimers or treat it as an afterthought.
-That’s a missed opportunity.
+Many campaigns hide the email signup form in the footer, often near the campaign disclaimer.
+Others treat it as an afterthought.
+That is a missed opportunity.

 Pages That Help—But Aren’t Always Required

 Not every campaign needs a large website.
-A candidate for state office will likely have a larger website than someone running for school board, village council, or local sheriff.
+A candidate for state office will likely need more content than someone running for school board, village board, city council, or local sheriff.

-If a page won’t be updated or actively used, it shouldn’t be on your site.
+A simple rule: if a page will not be updated or actively used, leave it off the site.

 Events Page

-An Events page is useful if your campaign is actively engaging with voters through appearances, town halls, or local outreach.
+An Events page is useful if your campaign is actively holding appearances, town halls, fundraisers, meet-and-greets, canvassing days, or other voter outreach events.

 Include:

-We often see campaigns create an Events page and then leave outdated events listed long after they’ve passed.
+The main issue with Events pages is maintenance.
+We often see campaigns create an Events page, add a few early events, and then leave old listings online long after they have passed.
 That sends the wrong signal.

-If you’re going to include this page, it needs to be maintained.
-An outdated Events page makes a campaign look inactive.
+If you are going to include an Events page, keep it current.
+Remove old events or move them into a recap or news section.
+An outdated Events page can make a campaign look inactive.

 News / Updates / Blog